 The next step in winter care for mums is to properly insulate them in the fall.
 The leaves of the plant will die back and become brown after a few hard frosts have hit your area.
 After the foliage of the plant has died back, you will need to cut it back.
-Cut back the stems of the mums to 3 to 4 inches above the ground.
+Cut back the stems of the mums to 3 to 4 inches (8 to 10 cm.) above the ground.
 Leaving a little bit of the stems will ensure that next year you have a full plant, as the new stems will grow from these trimmed stems.
 If you cut the mums back to the ground, fewer stems will grow next year.

 After this, when wintering mums, it is best to provide a heavy layer of mulch over the plant after the ground has frozen.
 The mulch for winterizing mums can be straw or leaves.
 This layer of mulch helps to keep the ground insulated.
 Interestingly, the idea is to help prevent the ground from thawing during the winter during warm spells.
 When the ground freezes and thaws and freezes again, this causes more damage to the plant than if it simply stays frozen for the whole winter season.